Civil Engineering Major

 Cornell’s undergraduate program in civil engineering delivers the skills required to make sound decisions and have an impact on the world.
 Many of our civil engineering graduates go on to take leadership positions in established companies, or start their own.
 At Cornell, we are educating some of the top engineers in the country, and teaching our students how to use their intellect to participate in the business arena.

-Students in the undergraduate program have the opportunity to specialize in one or more areas including civil infrastructure, transportation engineering, environmental fluid mechanics/hydrology/water resources, or they may plan a more general civil engineering curriculum.
+Students in the undergraduate program have the opportunity to specialize in one or more areas including Civil Infrastructure, Smart Cities, Fluid Mechanics/Hydrology/Water Resources Infrastructure, Transportation, or they may plan a more general civil engineering curriculum.

 CEE also offers a distinct major in Environmental Engineering.
 In addition, students in CEE can earn a minor in Engineering Management.
 The coursework required for the minor aligns well with other required courses in CEE and will prepare students for leadership and management positions upon graduation.
 Students have ample opportunity to participate in community activities by joining our student organizations.